 Our goal is to deliver research and practical solutions that support economic growth, cultural vitality, and wellbeing outcomes across rural, regional and remote Australia.
 To achieve this, AARC takes a holistic approach to the creative arts in communities.
 We work across artistic disciplines and with a broad range of partners to implement and evaluate programs that develop local skills and connect the arts meaningfully with health, tourism, education, local government and community development.
 Through collaborative projects and processes AARC contributes to strengthening and sustaining regional arts sectors for community-wide benefit.

-No Dramas: participatory action research using applied theatre in regional Queensland to enable youth-led communication on health and justice priorities
+No Dramas: Participatory action research using applied theatre in regional Queensland to enable youth-led communication on health and justice priorities.

 Description